 Kava Farming in the Pacific – The Importance of Small Scale Kava Farmers

 cultural aspects from island to island and is often used for ceremonies including funerals, weddings, and to welcome important guests.
-In addition it is drunk at normal social gatherings in the same way we might consume alcohol.
-There are a few large kava plantations out there but they are almost always owned by a village, a single farmer, or through a cooperative not a large corporation.
-Most often though, kava comes from small family farms that may have a couple acres planted and these acres serve like a bank savings account.
-If someone in the family needs a costly medical treatment, kava plants are sold to pay for this.
+In addition, it is drunk at normal social gatherings in the same way we might consume alcohol.
+There are a few large kava plantations out there, but they are almost always owned by a village, a single farmer, or through a cooperative, not a large corporation.
+Most often though, kava comes from small family farms that may have a couple of acres planted and these acres serve as a bank savings account.
+If someone in the family needs costly medical treatment, kava plants are sold to pay for this.
 Many times, kava plants are sold to pay for education costs of their children.

-We hope this has helped you to understand all that goes into growing, harvesting and sourcing a quality kava and getting it into a bag/jar for your enjoyment.
+We hope this has helped you to understand all that goes into growing, harvesting, and sourcing quality kava and getting it into a bag/jar for your enjoyment.
 And I hope you enjoy our kava as much as I do.